Methaqualone: Popular culture

+In Weeds episode "Lude Awakening" the character Celia Hodes, portrayed by actress Elizabeth Perkins, states, "I hold in my hand the last Quaalude on earth.
+See you around, girls."

 Season 18 of Law & Order: Special Victims Unit addresses Quaalude administration as a date rape drug in episode 9, "Decline and Fall", which aired January 18, 2017.
-In True Detective season 1, Rust Cohle's use of Quaaludes is briefly mentioned in several episodes.
+In the first season of True Detective, Rust Cohle's use of Quaaludes is briefly mentioned in several episodes.

 It is also used by Patrick Melrose in Edward St Aubyn's 1992 novel Bad News.

 In the 2024 film Maria, Maria Callas, played by Angelina Jolie, stuffs Mandrax into the pockets of her coats and bags so that she'll be able to escape detection by her butler/guardian Ferruccio (Pierfrancesco Favino).

 The 2000 novel House of Leaves by Mark Z. Danielewski features the supporting character named Lude, referencing Quaaludes.

+In the 2026 song, Burning Bridges by rapper Drake, he references the substance with the lyric "I'm off a Quay, it make my body tingle”.